Two Week Food Reset: Getting Back on Track

 You can follow my Whole 30 reset board on Pinterest for recipe ideas or create your own.
 Remember it’s only two weeks.
 After that you can slowly start adding items back in, like whole grain carbohydrates and dairy.
 As you add these in take note of how you feel.
 You may find legumes (this includes peanuts) may make you feel bloated or gassy, or sugar makes you cranky.

 The key is not only to get back on track but to help you make the connection between food and how your body feels.
 I’m not one of those people who believes food is just meant to keep our bodies going.
 I believe it should be delicious and enjoyed fully but not at the cost of feeling crappy.
+There are no bad foods only foods that aren’t ideal for your personal genetics and digestion.

 Have you done a two week reset before or a Whole30 challenge?
 How did you feel?
 If you’ve never done it and decide to give it a try I’d love to hear how it works for you.